Uncategorized

 But first, I must give credit to Nicolas Cole and Dickie Bush who lead Ship 30 for 30, a cohort-based group coaching program helping aspiring online creators become prolific digital writers.

 If you’ve ever thought about creating any kind of content online, I cannot recommend it enough.
-Use this link to join the August cohort and save $100 bucks on your enrollment fee.

-So, let’s dive in.
+With that out of the way, let’s dive in.
 Here are the top 5 lessons I’ve learned so far about digital writing.

 1. Writing makes you a writer